 Park functionality and maintenance was another major concern cited within the community survey, with 53% reporting poor to fair park cleanliness and 47% reporting maintenance issues as a barrier to park use.
 Park quality can impact how users perceive availability and accessibility.
-Design functionality is measured through results of the facilities assessment completed by Blueline measuring how closely aligned each park is to Black Diamond's Municipal Code and the Public Works Guidelines.
+Design functionality is measured through results of the facilities assessment completed by City staff measuring how closely aligned each park is to Black Diamond's Municipal Code and the Public Works Guidelines.
 For the purposes of this analysis, the City defines park "quality" as whether the park is functioning as it is designed to.
-Figure 6.E shows the RCO recommended LOS standard for evaluating quality.
+Design functionality is measured through results of the facilities assessment completed by City staff measuring how closely aligned each park is to Black Diamond's Municipal Code and the Public Works Guidelines.
+Figure 6.E. shows the RCO recommended quality metric.